danielharrell/LectFall2015/Question.md

 sense as *asking* for your answer, then this pronoun will have to represent *exactly* what you had for lunch, as if its reference to your lunch were definite, even unique.
-And since I only have to ask the question once, we can presume that the pronoun "what" is somehow making both references at once, as if it could take the place of any lunch you might have had, and the one lunch you actually had, at the very same
+And since I only have to ask the question once, we can assume that the pronoun "what" is somehow making both references at once, as if it could take the place of any lunch you might have had, and the one lunch you actually had, at the very same